3-D in eight parts

 "It was great", came the answer.
-If people do not already know, in Florida the mountain is the sky, les grand tetons, and the most beautiful
+If people do not already know, in Florida the mountain is the sky, les grand tetons, and the most beautiful for

-for clouds.
-It is everywhere the top, like boobs of the mermaid and an open bar at the Tiki Hut, with a huge blue tank full of tropical fish.
-An all-inclusive moveable feast: immueble, what a
+Everywhere the top, like sun-kissed boobs of the mermaid, and an open bar at the Tiki Hut, with a huge blue tank full of tropical fish.
+An all-inclusive moveable feast: immueble, si, a

 wonderful bargain vacation experience!
-If for only one timeshare tour, for an hour and a half, and for the free "Medieval Times" tickets, and a bonus airboat ride without anybody getting killed, it is a special and beautiful edge of the earth on the beach in Florida,
+If for only one timeshare tour, for an hour and a half, and free "Medieval Times" tickets, and a bonus airboat ride without anybody getting killed, there is a special and beautiful edge of the earth on the beach in Florida,

-as longitudes and latitudes of haecceitas go flat around,
+as longitudes and latitudes of haecceitas go flat around in many cubes and circles in the little interstices of space.

-in many cubes and circles, in the little interstices of space.
+"We can never cease to be ourselves", even in a storage closet, and with the right attitude shopping at Wal-Mart can be a pleasure, where also the round corners of

-"We can never cease to be ourselves", even in a storage closet, and with the right attitude shopping at Wal-Mart can be a pleasure, where the round corners of
+the earth go flat in many aisles and small areas: cubed with innumerability by the acres squared, as a circle becomes a sphere that vanishes into day and night: as the uniform curve of a circle represents a little limit sign of infinity, but there is not any

-the earth go flat in many aisles and small areas: cubed with innumerability by the acres squared, as it is a circle that becomes a sphere, that vanishes into day and night: and as the uniform curve of a circle represents a little limit sign of infinity, but there is not a 4th dimension in it, of course.
-The little infinitesimal limits of infinity, and the circular flatness evident in the far away disappearances of the four corners of the earth into space, multiplied all around in so many points of inqury
+4th dimension in it, of course.
+The little infinitesimal limits of infinity and circular flatnesses evident in the far away eyes and disappearances of the four corners of the earth into space, for example, multiplied all around in so many points of inqury

 everywhere, as they go around in so many parts, continuously defy the 4th dimension ... quanta ad quantam ad quandos.
-So it goes ad infinitum, even if Isaac Newton lived for love in a box.
+So it goes ad infinitum, even if Isaac Newton lived for sick love in a box.

-alluding to the apocalypse ... and the "four angels standing on the four corners of the earth ..."
+As John Donne wrote, alluding to the apocalypse ... and the "four angels standing on the four corners of the earth ..."

-"At the round earth's imagin'd
+"At the round earth's imagin'd corners, blow

 Your trumpets, Angels, and arise, arise